rinajasharaj/AirportManagment-Gr12/README.md

 2. venv\Scripts\activate
 3. pip install -r requirements.txt
 4. cd django_server
-5. python -m makemigrations
+5. python manage.pyt makemigrations
-6. python -m migrate
+6. python manage.py migrate
-7. python -m runserver
+7. python manage.py runserver

 To start the project make sure you have Python and Django installed, as well as the libraries required for JavaFX and MySQL DB Connectors.
 The .env file must be created locally and the server connection data provided.